hkuedl/Make-Smart-Meter-Really-Smart/README.md

 ## Experimental platform

-You can build the **experimental platform** with three components: microcontrollers, personal computers and tower server. `experimental_platform` is loaded with the code deployed on them.
+You can build the **experimental platform** with three components: microcontrollers, personal computers, and a tower server. `experimental_platform` is loaded with the code deployed on them.
 > **Note:** The microcontrollers are coded in  **C language** and the computers and tower server are coded in **Python**.
 >
 ![content](figures/hardware_platform.png)